elliottzheng/AdaptiveWingLoss/README.md

 There might be bugs in the codes, feel free to open issue.

+**The the offical implementation has been released, please refer to [https://github.com/protossw512/AdaptiveWingLoss](https://github.com/protossw512/AdaptiveWingLoss).**